Louis Nizer

-Louis Nizer (February 6, 1902 – November 10, 1994) was a Jewish-American trial lawyer based in New York City.
+Louis Nizer (February 6, 1902 – November 10, 1994) was an American trial lawyer based in New York City.
 He was the senior partner of the law firm Phillips, Nizer, Benjamin, Krim & Ballon.
 In addition to his legal work, Louis Nizer was an author, artist, lecturer, and advisor.

 Early life

-The son of Joseph and Bella Nizer, he was born in London, before coming to the United States as a child.
+The son of Joseph and Bella Nizer, he was born in London, England, and came to the United States as a child.
 His father was the founder of a Brooklyn dry-cleaning business.
-As a youth, he sang in the choir of renowned cantor Josef “Yossele” Rosenblatt then, at age 10, began public speaking.
+As a youth, he sang in the choir of renowned cantor Josef "Yossele" Rosenblatt then, at age 10, began public speaking.
 Nizer "attributed his later fame as an orator and toastmaster to the lessons he learned as a socialist soapbox speaker."
 He won a government citation for his patriotic speeches during Broadway show intermissions for Liberty Bond drives during World War I.

 He was a graduate of Columbia College, where he was coxswain for the rowing team, and played on the handball team.
 He joined the Alpha Epsilon Pi fraternity, and twice won the George William Curtis Prize for excellence in the public English orations as an undergraduate.
 He was later graduated from Columbia Law School.